Saturday, April 05, 2014

 A couple of years ago, I visited a place called Mangsari Mangarzong in West Sikkim, where I discovered the legend of Mangarzong.
 While there, I had the opportunity to listen to several fascinating stories, which were more like folk tales, from the elderly villagers.

-In "The History of Sikkim (1908)" compiled by Chogyal Thotob Namgyal and Gyamo Yeshay Dolma, there is a record of the meeting between Phuntsog Namgyal, the first Chogyal of Sikkim, and the Mangars and Limboos while en route to Yoksum for his coronation.
+In "The History of Sikkim (1908)," compiled by Chogyal Thotob Namgyal and Gyamo Yeshay Dolma, there is a record of the meeting between Phuntsog Namgyal, the first Chogyal of Sikkim, and the Mangars and Limboos while en route to Yoksum for his coronation.
 Interestingly, despite the oral documentation of a supposed palace at Mangsari Mangarzong, very little has been done to uncover the prime time of the Mangars community in Sikkim.

 During my visit to the area with Rajen Upadhaya, a history lecturer at Namchi Government College, and his students, we noticed some hollowness on the land while trekking through the area.
-Although we didn't learn more about it, locals claim to have heard footsteps on the mud for a long time.
+Although we didn't learn more about it, locals claim to have heard footsteps in the mud for a long time.

-Regarding 'Gardhaney Bhir,' another fascinating incident is attached to it.
+Another fascinating incident is attached to Gardhaney Bhir.
 Between Budang and Mangsari Mangarzong, we were shown a small iron rod, a part of a Jhyampal (digging bar), that was struck on the rock about 100 meters away from the roadside.
-Villagers say that this particular digging bar was put into the rock by a man named Motay Mangar, a laborer by profession, but known more for his powerlifting ability.
+Villagers say that this particular digging bar was put into the rock by a man named Motay Mangar, a laborer by profession, who was known more for his powerlifting ability.
 In the 1960s, during the digging of the Jorethang-Soreng Road, Motay Mangar wanted to make a name for himself and be remembered for a long time, so he struck the Jhyampal into the rock to demonstrate his muscular strength.

 No comments: